PROCEDURE FOR THE RESOLUTION OF DISCRIMINATION COMPLAINTS

-Any University of Southern Mississippi employee, student, applicant for admission or employment, or other participant in the University’s programs or activities who believes s/he has been unlawfully discriminated against on the basis of age, color, sex, race, religion, national origin, disability or Vietnam Era veteran status by a university employee may file a complaint with the Office of Affirmative Action/Equal Employment Opportunity, in accordance with the procedures described below.
+Any University of Southern Mississippi employee, student, applicant for admission or employment, or other participant in the University’s programs or activities who believes s/he has been unlawfully discriminated against on the basis of age, sex, sexual orientation, disability, pregnancy, gender identity, genetic information, religion, race, color, national origin, and/or veteran status by a university employee may file a complaint with the Office of Affirmative Action/Equal Employment Opportunity (AA/EEO), in accordance with the procedures described below.

 Students or employees who wish to file complaints against students should contact the Office of the Dean of Students.

 Federal law, as well as University policy, prohibits any form of retaliation against a person who files a discrimination complaint in good faith.

 This policy is required for the effective communication of University policy regarding discrimination complaint procedures.

 All members of The University of Southern Mississippi community.

 NOTE: Allegations of sexual harassment/sexual misconduct are reviewed under a separate policy – See SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT POLICY at http://www.usm.edu/institutional-policies/policy-pres-aa-001, and PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT at http://www.usm.edu/institutional-policies/policy-pres-aa-002.